agama-project/agama/autoinstallation/README.md

 approach might sound familiar to AutoYaST users.
 On the other hand, Agama can accept just a plain shell script, enabling custom pre-installation workflows.

-If you are interested in using your AutoYaST profiles, Agama is not there yet.
-However, there are plans to partially support them.

-By now, let's have a closer look at Agama's approaches.
+Although Agama defines its own [profile format](../rust/agama-lib/share/profile.schema.json), it is able to partially handle AutoYaST profiles.
+Please, check the [AutoYaST support document](../doc/ autoyast.md) for further information.

 ## Profile-based installation